Singh-Parmeet/TodoPortal/README.md

   * `Redis` Redis is an open-source (BSD licensed), in-memory data structure store used as a database, and cache.
   - SetRedis Value : It is used to set the Redis value in the cache memory.
   - GetRedis Value : It is used to get the Redis value in the cache memory.

 2. **ToDO Module** This module is based on the ToDO list with CRUD operation and list is stored in MongoDB collection.
   * `CRUD Operation:` ToDo Module contain total 5 API's.

-3. **InBuilt Package** We have two custom npm package which is response-handler and logger.
+3. **InBuilt Package** We have three custom npm package which is response-handler, comm-handler and logger.

-  - Response-handler :It is a basic inbuilt package used to handle the informative messages.
+  - Response-handler: It is a basic inbuilt package used to handle the informative messages.
 It handle all (or almost all) of the responses.

-  - logger : It is a basic inbuilt package used to handle the system logs.
+  - logger: It is a basic inbuilt package used to handle the system logs.
 It handle all (or almost all) of the logs.

+  - comm-handler: It is a basic inbuilt package used to handle/call api end points.

 4. **Swagger** Swagger UI to generate interactive API documentation that lets your users try out the API calls directly in the browser.

+5. **Services**  These services act as a middleware which initiate different services for a particular module.
+We can use these services as microservice for our application.

+6. **Profiling** Profiling help us to diagnose our application performance and guides you towards more specialized tools to look deeper into your specific issues.

 # Running the app
  ```
  npm run start